TayRoy/JuniorHockeyData/README.md

-Will need to be updated in accordance with new urls.
+UPDATE 6/17/24:

-UPDATE 6/15/24:
+  - Uploaded data and scraping files for the 2023-24 season
-  - New OHL scraping file for 2023-24 uploaded
+  - Added USHL stats for 2023-24